DoctorWkt/CSCv2/Instructions.md

    So, nibble values 10 and upwards, when added to 7, set the carry flag.
    Value 9 also does this, but it sets the zero flag as well.

-5. If the carry flag is set but not the zero flag (*xzxC*), do nothing.
+5. If the carry flag is set but not the zero flag (*C*), do nothing.
    We keep B+7 in the B register.
 For all other flag combinations, reload the original nibble value into the B register.

-   At this point, we either have flags *xzxC* and B+7 in the B register because the nibble value was 10 ..
+   At this point, we either have flags *zC* and B+7 in the B register because the nibble value was 10 ..
 15, or we have the original nibble value in the B register because the nibble value was 0 ..
 9.

-6. For nibble values 10 and upwards (*xzxC*), set A to 0x4: we now have the correct ASCII character 'A' ..
+6. For nibble values 10 and upwards (*zC*), set A to 0x4: we now have the correct ASCII character 'A' ..
 'F' in the A/B registers.
    For all other nibble values, set A to 0x3: we now have the correct ASCII digits '0' ..
 '9' in the A/B registers.